needle-tools/needle-engine-support/documentation/faq.md

 ## My scene is not loading and the console contains a warning with 'circular references' or 'failed to update active state'
 Please see the [circular reference error](#circular-reference-error) section.

+## Does my machine support WebGL 2?

+Use a detector [like this one](https://get.webgl.org/webgl2/) to determine if your device supports WebGL 2, it also hints at what could be the cause of your problem, but generally make sure you have updated your browser and driver.
+WebGL 1 is not supported.

+#### Known devices to cause issues:
+- Lenovo Thinkpad - T495

 ## Still have questions? 😱
 [Ask in our friendly discord community](https://discord.needle.tools)